WenqinSHAO/rtt/docs/path_analysis.md

 ```

 ### Backward extension
-With the simple detection, path sequence segments following a same IFP are developed incrementally in a forwarding direction
+With the forward inclusion, path sequence segments following a same IFP are developed incrementally in a forwarding direction
 as the IP path sequence is presented in time.
 The drawback of this approach is evident.
 It potentially delays the detection of actually IFP changes, as once a new segment begins it always
 has the chance to fill up all the Paris IDs.